kosiuzo/UzoFitness/UzoFitness/Documentation/UzoFitnessCoreMigrationPlan.md

 **Checklist:**
 - [x] Create Services directory in UzoFitnessCore
-- [ ] Move HealthStoreProtocol to UzoFitnessCore
+- [x] Move HealthStoreProtocol to UzoFitnessCore
-- [ ] Move PhotoServiceProtocol to UzoFitnessCore
+- [x] Move PhotoServiceProtocol to UzoFitnessCore
-- [ ] Move other service protocols to UzoFitnessCore
+- [x] Move other service protocols to UzoFitnessCore
-- [ ] Refactor references to use protocols from UzoFitnessCore
+- [x] Refactor references to use protocols from UzoFitnessCore
-- [ ] Build the project to verify
+- [x] Build the project to verify

+**Status:** ✅ **COMPLETED** - All service protocols have been successfully moved to UzoFitnessCore and the project builds successfully.
+The following protocols were moved:
+- HealthStoreProtocol
+- PhotoServiceProtocol
+- FileSystemServiceProtocol
+- ImagePickerServiceProtocol
+- DataPersistenceServiceProtocol
+- QueryExecutorProtocol
+- CalendarProtocol
+- HealthKitTypeFactoryProtocol

+All references have been updated to use the protocols from UzoFitnessCore, and compilation errors have been resolved.

 ---